 Spatial audio uses the accelerometer to position audio elements in fixed points.
 When you move your head, the audio environment sounds like it stays in the same place, creating an illusion of being inside the soundstage.
-It's the same approach VR content uses for immersive audio inside the virtual environment.
-Apple would likely use a similar technology for its rumored Apple Glass and VR headset.
+VR content uses the same approach for immersive audio inside the virtual environment.
+Apple would likely use similar technology for its rumored Apple Glass and VR headset.

 The Smart Case places the AirPods Max into a low-power sleep state to conserve battery when not in use.
 When the headphones aren't in the case, they will be "awake," seeking nearby devices to connect.
 This could drain the battery faster if they inadvertently connected while idle.